ravivamsi/developertools/readme.md

 -- Stop Watch - Completed
 -- Dictionary	- Completed
 -- Abbrevations  - Completed
--- Bible
+-- Bible	- On track
--- Quran
+-- Quran	- On track
--- Zip Code	Details
+-- Zip Code	Details - On track
--- Weather
+-- Weather	 - On track
 -- Dummy Data Generators

 Planning to work the following for the project: